Mahopac, New York: Geography

 According to the United States Census Bureau, the Mahopac CDP has a total area of 16.7 sqkm, of which 13.7 sqkm is land and 2.9 sqkm, or 17.57%, is water.

-While the hamlet of Carmel is the seat of the county government, Mahopac, the largest population center in the town of Carmel, hosts the Town Hall.
+While the hamlet of Carmel is the seat of government for Putnam County, Mahopac is the largest population center in the town of Carmel and hosts its Town Hall.

 Both Mahopac (ZIP code 10541) and Mahopac Falls (10542) have their own post offices.